ThELud0/PFE_MSFS/README.md

 # Project Microsoft Flight Simulator Geo-Guessing

-The following work was made by Loîc Chevalier, Yohan François and Ludovic Hu for a school project.
+The following work was made by Loïc Chevalier, Yohan François and Ludovic Hu for a school project.

 In this repository, you will find a Geo-Guessr add-on for Microsoft Flight Simulator by Asobo Studio.
 This add-on serves as a proof of concept for a working Geo-guessing mode in MSFS.
 It is compatible with both desktop and Virtual Reality gameplay using mouse and keyboard or VR controllers.